cpplibv/libv/LIBV-TODO.md

 libv: Merge include and src folders libv.ui: Auto set mvp matricies for the UI shaders | (?) | might not be possible | UI renderer took care of it
-libv: Update every file first lines
+libv: Update every file first lines libv.math: Assume T to be trivial and well behaving in vec and cleanup or update: decltype(auto) -> auto or T*, length[SQ] : T, , nodiscard, noexcept, etc... libv.math: Remove vec dependency to glm, concepts should be able to handle it, if it must, or create bridge libv.math.vec: inf, -inf, nan, -nan, zero: vector creator functions libv.math: Add/verify structured binding support for vec_t | works for 2, 3, 4, not for the rest libv.math.vec: Implement operator% | for floating point types it calls fmod libv.math: Make every vec / mat operator a hidden friend | Is it possible or is it worth it (it might make 5 overload from the current 3 per operator)? | Moved everything that was worth it

 --- STACK ------------------------------------------------------------------------------------------

-libv.math: Assume T to be trivial and well behaving in vec and cleanup or update: decltype(auto) -> auto or T*, length[SQ] : T, , nodiscard, noexcept, etc... libv.math: Remove vec dependency to glm, concepts should be able to handle it, if it must, or create bridge libv.math: Create vec_fwd and mat_fwd headers libv.math: Add/verify structured binding support for vec_t libv.math: Make every vec / mat operator a hidden friend | Is it possible or is it worth it (it might make 5 overload from the current 3 per operator)? libv.math: Move vec's from_rgba family into static method libv.math: Move vec's size_t template parameter to int libv.meta: Move any size_t template parameter to int if it makes sense libv.math.vec: inf, -inf, nan, -nan, zero: vector creator functions libv.utility: opt_ref<T> and opt_ref_none
+libv.math: Create vec_fwd and mat_fwd headers

+libv.utility: opt_ref<T> and opt_ref_none

+app.bin_to_src: libv.arg-ify
+app.bin_to_src: command line argument for line length app.bin_to_src: use std::span<const std::byte>
+app.bin_to_src: use // <editor-fold defaultstate="collapsed" desc="Binary data ..."> and // </editor-fold>